MicroStrategy/rest-api-docs/docs/common-workflows/manage-attribute-objects/retrieve-an-attributes-definition.md

 Response Code: 200 (The attribute's definition was returned successfully.)

-## Retrieve an Attribute's Definition with Expressions in Tree and Tokens Formats
+## Retrieve an attribute's definition with expressions in tree and tokens formats

 In this workflow sample, you want to get the definition of the "`Subcategory`“ attribute object, with the expression returned in tree and tokens formats.
 The object ID of the attribute is `E8C034036E4EE6404513A6B12FAE9481` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.